Marlin for Addison

 - Executive Session (December 14, 2021)

 - Apartments/Independent Living: I love our high-end apartments.
-Take a tour of AMLI Addison, Fiori, Savoye, Savoye2, and Vitruvian West and I promise you will love them too.
+Take a tour of AMLI Addison, Fiori, Savoye, Savoye2, and Vitruvian West, Addison Grove and I promise you will love them too.
 I also like many of our well-maintained older apartments.
 A great example is Waterford Court Apartments.
-I would also like to see the Town encourage redevelopment for some of our 50+ year old apartments into other uses such as some single-family homes, and a mid-rise condo that provides our seniors a great independent living option.
+I would also like to see the Town encourage redevelopment for some of our 50+ year old apartments into other uses.
+Specifically I would like to see a mid-rise senior living development that provides our community with a great independent living option.
 Look to the northeast corner of Spring Valley Road and Marsh Lane to get an idea of where this type of development might best be located.
-Here is a great video of what it might look like.
+Here is a great video of Ventana by Buckner in Dallas.
+This or something similar would be a great addition that I would like to see for our community.